zmalone/chef-web-docs/source/controls-for-compliance/rhel/get-alerted-when-an-audit-run-fails/2/_index.md

 $ knife ssh {address} 'sudo chef-client --audit-mode disabled' --manual-list --ssh-user {user} --identity-file {identity-file}
 ```

-### Option 2: Bootstrap a new Red Hat Enterprise Linux or CentOS 6.5 node
+### Option 2: Bootstrap a new Red Hat Enterprise Linux 6.5 or CentOS 6.5 node

-First, prepare a clean a Red Hat Enterprise Linux or CentOS 6.5 instance to bootstrap.
+First, prepare a clean Red Hat Enterprise Linux 6.5 or CentOS 6.5 instance to bootstrap.
 Be sure that:

 * its IP address is accessible from your network.
 * it has inbound network access on ports 22 (SSH) and 80 (HTTP) and outbound network access on port 443 (HTTPS).